MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionmatrixtransform3d-setmatrixelement(int,int,idcompositionanimation).md

 ## -description

-Animates the value of one element of the matrix of this 3D transform.
+Changes the value of one element of the matrix of this 3D transform.

 ## -parameters